zugzawang/Mastering-DFS-Analytics/README.md

 ## Alternate developer scripts
 * build.cmd: builds the image locally, rather than downloading it like `1pull.cmd`.
-* install-rstudio-stable.cmd: install the stable version of RStudio Server instead of the preview
+* install-rstudio-stable.cmd: install the stable version of RStudio Server instead of the preview.
+I don't recommend this; the stable server doesn't support many features used in the book.
 * install-texlive-full.cmd: if you do a lot of PDF generation, you may find missing LaTeX packages.
 If this happens, run `./install-texlive-full.cmd` on the Docker host.
 This will install ***all*** of TeXLive.
 It adds about 4 GB to the image and takes quite a bit of time.
 * rstudio-interactive.cmd: instead of running RStudio Server in the background, run it in the terminal where you can see all its log messages.
 Type `CTL-C` ***once*** to stop the server.
 You do not need to run `5stop-and-save.cmd` afterwards.